 (3)On December 26, 2013, the Compensation Committee authorized, subject to shareholder approval, a grant of non-qualified and incentive stock options for an aggregate of 160,000 shares (the "Option Grant") to the Company's President and Chief Executive Officer, John V. Winfield.
 The stock option grant was approved by shareholders on February 19, 2014.
 The grant of stock options was made pursuant to, and consistent with, the 2010 Incentive Plan, as proposed to be amended.
 The non-qualified stock options are for 133,195 shares and have a term of ten years, expiring on December 26, 2023, with an exercise price of \$18.65 per share.
 The incentive stock options are for 26,805 shares and have a term of five years, expiring on December 26, 2018, with an exercise price of \$20.52 per share.
-In accordance with the terms of the 2010 Incentive Plan, the exercise prices were based on 100% and 110%, respectively, of the fair market value of the Common Stock as determined by reference to the closing price of the Common Stock as reported on NASDAQ on the date of grant.
+In accordance with the terms of the 2010 Incentive Plan, the exercise prices were based on 100% and 110%, respectively, of the fair market value of the Company's common stock as determined by reference to the closing price of the Company's common stock as reported on the NASDAQ Capital Market on the date of grant.
 The stock options are subject to time vesting requirements, with 20% of the options vesting annually commencing on the first anniversary of the grant date.